vbhat4/RubricEval/data/benchmark/rubriceval_stanford_ml/readable_dataset/information.md

 \operatorname{I}_{\ell,\mathcal{V}}(X; Y) = \operatorname{H}_{\ell}(Y) - \operatorname{H}_{\ell,\mathcal{V}}(Y \mid X) \geq 0.
 \]

 *Machine Learning Perspective:* In machine learning, having access to additional features or information can never worsen a model's performance since it always has the option not to use that information.
-Thus, additional information can only help or maintain the current state, ensuring non-negativity.
+This property ensures that feature selection or addition can only improve or maintain the current predictive performance, never decrease it.
+The non-negativity of utilitarian information aligns with this fundamental principle in machine learning.

 ## Recovery of Shannon's Information Theory